kovilevi98/todo-app/README.md

 I used the flutter_localizations i18 package for the multilanguage support, and I added English and Spanish localization files, which are selected by the system language. (default English)

 ## CI/CD
-For the Continuous Integration and Continuous Deployment, I created GitHub action for Android apk build.
+For the Continuous Integration and Continuous Deployment, I created a GitHub action for the Android apk build.
 I know it is not fully cover the requirements, but I had time for doing this, I also have experience with CI/CD in Jenkins.